RiotGamesCookbooks/nexus-cookbook/README.md

       }
     }

-TODO: Revisit this as it fleshes out

 The `nexus_trusted_certificates` data bag replaces the old `certificates` data bag item.
+Each Chef environment maintains a data bag item for this data bag, and each entry inside the item should be keyed to a node's fully qualified domain name.

     knife data bag create nexus_trusted_certificates _wildcard -c your/chef/config --secret-file your/encrypted_data_bag_key

+    {
+      "id": "_wildcard",
+      "fully-qualified-domain-name": {
+        "description": "Trusted key for full-qualified-domain-name",
+        "certificate": "base64d Certificate from the Nexus Smart Proxy panel" }
+    }

 Resources/Providers